One Zero trust Architecture to rule them all? (2021)

 - Enables Business transformation, IoT-ready

 There are many Zero-Trust Models around.
-Consulting organizations such as Gartner and Forrester each has their own approach to this new security framework — and NIST still doesnt even has a proposed model (they released a draft recently, still under analysis).
+Consulting organizations such as Gartner and Forrester each have their own approach to this new security framework — and NIST still doesn't even have a proposed model (they released a draft recently, still under analysis).

 However, the foundations are the same, a security Architecture that is Data and Access Centric, instead of Perimeter-based.

-Although the roots of least privilege access to networks dates back to 1990s, the conception of the Zero-Trust Architecture is seen as dating back to 2010, from a Forrester report.
+Although the roots of least privileged access to networks date back to the 1990s, the conception of the Zero-Trust Architecture is seen as dating back to 2010, from a Forrester report.